Karlis Kaufmanis Lecture Series

 The Kaufmanis Lecture is presented in memory of beloved Professor of Astronomy Karlis Kaufmanis.
 One of the U’s greatest teachers, he taught more than 26,000 students and is often remembered for his popular “Star of Bethlehem” lectures.
 Professor Kaufmanis’ enthusiasm for astronomy affected everyone who came into contact with him.

-Donate to the Karlis Kaufmanis Lecture Series
+To listen to the Star of Bethlehem lecture, click here Donate to the Karlis Kaufmanis Lecture Serie

 Sign up for the MIfA outreach email